bcgov/bcwebmaps-options/docs/index.md

 ## Supporting/StandAlone Spatial Serivces

+These REST basd web services are stand alone and support the Web Mapping Frameworks described above.

 |Name|Function|More Information|
 |----|--------|----------------|
 |GeoMark|The Geomark Web Service allows you to create and share geographic areas of interest over the web in a variety of formats and coordinate systems.
 This service is especially helpful when you need to share an area of interest with people who require that the data be in a different format, or they use different mapping software.|[https://www2.gov.bc.ca/gov/content/data/geographic-data-services/location-services/geomark-webservice](https://www2.gov.bc.ca/gov/content/data/geographic-data-services/location-services/geomark-webservice)|